mgirardis/mgirardis.github.io/README.md

 1. duplicate a file inside `./_people` directory and modify it accordingly
 3. if a new category of people is needed (other than PI, students, collabs), then include it in the sort order `people-order` in `./_config.yml`

+# original README below

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

+A Github Pages template for academic websites.
+This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
+See LICENSE.md.

+I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.

 # Instructions